GSA/smartpay-website/src/content/resources/events.md

 order: 5
 ---

-## GSA SmartPay Training Forum - The 2025 GSA SmartPay Virtual Training Forum is on hold at this time, a final determination will be made in the coming weeks.
+## GSA SmartPay Training Forum

+**The 2025 GSA SmartPay Virtual Training Forum is on hold at this time, a final determination will be made in the coming weeks.**

 ### Audience
 Agency/Organization Program Coordinators (A/OPCs), Financial Managers, Approving Officials, Billing Officials, and other agency personnel who play a role in managing their agency’s GSA SmartPay charge card program. **This event is not intended for card/account holders.**